 At that time, I was so blown away by the concept that I recommended Airbnb to anyone and everyone.
 Actually, I am pretty sure that my friends thought that I was getting royalties from Airbnb (I wasn’t!).

-For two and a half years I practically lived out of Airbnb apartments as a Digital Nomad – I would book an apartment for a month at a time, and the platform enabled me to live in a bunch of different cities around the world.
+For years, I have practically lived out of Airbnb apartments as a remote worker.
+I would book an apartment for a month at a time, and the platform enabled me to live in a bunch of different cities around the world.